 Overall Arizona Tax Picture

-The average effective property tax rate in Arizona is just 0.77%, well below the national average.
-Sales tax rates range from 5.85% – 10.9%.
-That creates an average of 8.17%, the ninth-highest in the country.
+The average effective property tax rate in Arizona is just 0.62%, well below the national average.
+Sales tax statewide is 5.6%, and local rates average 2.8%.

 Estate Planning Tips